 FAQs

 Gently shake the incense container for an even mix and lightly sprinkle (don’t pile) a teaspoon onto the incense holder.
-Over time, you can adjust the amount to find the perfect balance for your mood and setting.
+You can adjust the amount to find the perfect balance for your mood and setting.

-This step crucial to ensure a clean, low-smoke experience: Trim the wick of the candle to 1/8”-1/4” before lighting it.
-This step not only reduces smoke but also preserves the pure aroma of the delicate botanicals and ensures you get the best scent experience.
+This step is important!
+Trim the wick of the candle to 1/8”-1/4” each time before lighting it.
+This reduces smoke and preserves the pure aroma of the delicate botanicals.
 Please don't skip this step!

 Light the tealight candle and place it inside the incense holder.
 Sit back and relax as the natural aroma gently fills your space!